pltrees/abcboost/README.md

 make clean
 make
 ```
-Note that the default g++ in Mac may not support OpenMP.
+Note that the default g++ on Mac may not support OpenMP.

 If we set `-DNATIVE=ON`, the compiler may better optimize the code according to specific native CPU instructions: